-Illuminant white yellow green blue red
+Illuminant white yell low green blue red

 Method None None С None С None С None С

-All Faces 38 35 23 42 34
+All Faces 38 3.
+5 23 42 34

 Detected 43 13 40 0 18 19 80 10 25

 TP 35 7 34 0 13 0 29 0 23

 FP 8 6 6 0 5 19 51 10 2

-FN 2 28 1 23 10 42 13 34 11
+${\rm FN}$ 2 28 1 23 10 42 13 34 11

-TP/Det 81,39 53,85 85,00 0 72,22 0 36,25 0 92,00
+TP/Det 81,39 $53,\!85$ 85,00 0 72,22 0 $36,\!25$ 0 92,00

-FN/All 5,26 80,00 2,86 100,00 43,48 100,00 30,95 100,00 32,35
+FN/All $5,\!26$ 80,00 $2,\!86$ 100,00 43,48 100,00 30,95 $100,\!00$ $32,\!35$

-Table 2: Correlation results show the number of all detections (Detected), number of correct face detections as true positives (TP), number of detections that turned out not to be faces as false positives (FP) and the number of faces missed by detection algorithm as false negatives (FN) for different subsets of images (white, yellow, green, blue and red), previously processed by correlation algorithm (C) and with no preprocessing at all (None).
+Table 5: Correlation results show the number of all detections (Detected), number of correct face detections as true positives (TP), number of detections that turned out not to be faces as false positives (FP) and the number of faces missed by detection algorithm as false negatives (FN) for different subsets of images (white, yellow, green, blue and red), previously processed by correlation algorithm (C) and with no preprocessing at all (None).
 Row All Faces shows the number of faces in a particular subset of images.
 TP/Det shows the percentage of true positives out of all detections and FN/All shows the percentage of false negatives out of all faces in the subset.
 The TP/Det is for the installation extremely important, while FN/All is merely informative for the performance of our face detector.
-Small faces are deliberately eliminated from further processing already by the face detection algorithm.
-Note that TP + FN $\leq$ All, since the region characterized as TP can contain one or more faces but counts as only one TP.
+Note that small faces are deliberately eliminated from further processing already by the face detection algorithm.

-wards the color of the illumination.
+A totally different story can be observed in discotheques, where illumination emits color light (e.g. blue, green, red etc.) into the room.
+This shifts all scene colors towards the color of the illumination.
 Consequently, a lot of skin-like pixels are recognized as non-skin-like pixels and the number of correctly detected faces (true positives) is decreased, since we can not reliably find skin-like pixels.

-When deviations from standard illumination are much more noticeable, we must choose a correlation technique with a proper illumination reconstruction.
+When deviations from standard illumination are much more noticeable, we must choose a correlation technique with proper illumination reconstruction.
 When illumination conditions are constant over a large period of time, no illumination detection is necessary.
-By manually selecting the illumination detection and assure the best illumination reconstruction.
+By manually selecting the illumination we eliminate all the risks linked with false illumination detection and assure the best illumination reconstruction.